thibaudcolas/draftail.org/docs/ArbitraryControls.md

 - `onChange` can be called with a new EditorState.

 The controls can import the `Icon` and `ToolbarButton` components from Draftail if necessary.

+## Examples

+Controls can be used for a wide range of use cases:

+- Generating metrics based on the whole content of the editor
+- Applying one-off transformations to the editor (e.g. inserting content from third-party data sources, clear formatting).

+<iframe src="https://demo.draftail.org/examples/iframe.html?selectedKind=Docs&selectedStory=Controls" class="iframe iframe--docs-200"></iframe>